CCBDA-UPC/Assignments-2025/Lab06.md

 #     %(message)s         The result of record.getMessage(), computed just as
 #                         the record is emitted
 ```
+You have probably noticed the variable named `AWS_EC2_INSTANCE_ID` that is used inside the log formatting.
+It will contain the AWS EC2 instance number that is used to run the code.
+To be able to analyze what is happening, it is very important to distinguish who is producing every log line, as well as when.
+We can use the function `get_metadata()` to obtain the EC2 instance ID.

 In the handlers section we have three outputs for the messages: console, file and s3.
 We not only define the log file path but also the maximum number or bytes before the [file is rotated](https://en.wikipedia.org/wiki/Log_rotation).

+### Log rotation in Django

 Finally, the configuration states that administrative logs will only be sent to the console while the django application will output its content simultaneously to the console, a local rotated log file and an AWS S3 bucket.